github/codeql/docs/language/ql-training-rst/cpp/data-flow-cpp.rst

   The ``DataFlow::Node`` class is shared between both the local and global data flow graphs–the primary difference is the edges, which in the “global” case can link different functions.

-  ``localFlowStep`` is the “single step” flow relation–that is it describes single edges in the local data flow graph. ``localFlow`` represents the `transitive <https://help.semmle.com/QL/ql-handbook/recursion.html#transitive-closures>`__ closure of this relation–in other words, it contains every pair of nodes where the second node is reachable from the first in the data flow graph.
+  ``localFlowStep`` is the “single step” flow relation–that is, it describes single edges in the local data flow graph. ``localFlow`` represents the `transitive <https://help.semmle.com/QL/ql-handbook/recursion.html#transitive-closures>`__ closure of this relation–in other words, it contains every pair of nodes where the second node is reachable from the first in the data flow graph.

   The data flow graph is separate from the `AST <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`__, to allow for flexibility in how data flow is modeled.
 There are a small number of data flow node types–expression nodes, parameter nodes, uninitialized variable nodes, and definition by reference nodes.
 Each node provides mapping functions to and from the relevant AST (for example ``Expr``, ``Parameter`` etc.) or symbol table (for example ``Variable``) classes.